×

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "One of the best ways to find a place to live in Belize is to start by researching online, such as through real estate websites or online listings.
 You can also look into local newspapers or social media pages to find listings.
 Additionally, it is recommended to visit the area, in person, to get a better sense of the local real estate market and to explore possible options.
-Once you have narrowed down your search, it is highly recommended to contact the local landlords, estate agents, and rental companies directly to find the most suitable place to live," said one expat in Belize.
+Once you have narrowed down your search, it is highly recommended to contact the local landlords, estate agents, and rental companies directly to find the most suitable place to live," explained one expat living in Belize.

 View More Answers